-NO. RESOLUTION RESOLUTION 70-24: Α OF THE CITY COMMISSION OF THE CITY OF WEST PALM BEACH, FLORIDA, ESTABLISHING THE DEVELOPMENT REGULATIONS, INCLUDING THE SITE AND LANDSCAPE PLANS AND BUILDING ELEVATIONS, FOR ROSELAND RESIDENTIAL THE GARDENS PLANNED DEVELOPMENT LOCATED AT 3801 GEORGIA AVENUE; GRANTING WAIVERS TO THE ZONING AND LAND DEVELOPMENT REGULATIONS; DECLARING THIS AMENDMENT CONSISTENT WITH THE COMPREHENSIVE PLAN OF THE CITY; PROVIDING AN EFFECTIVE DATE: AND FOR OTHER PURPOSES.
+RESOLUTION NO. 70-24: A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF WEST PALM BEACH, FLORIDA, ESTABLISHING THE DEVELOPMENT REGULATIONS, INCLUDING THE SITE AND LANDSCAPE PLANS AND BUILDING ELEVATIONS.
+FOR THE ROSELAND GARDENS RESIDENTIAL PLANNED DEVELOPMENT LOCATED AT 3801 GEORGIA AVENUE; GRANTING ТΟ WAIVERS THE ZONING AND DEVELOPMENT LAND REGULATIONS: DECLARING THIS AMENDMENT CONSISTENT WITH THE COMPREHENSIVE PLAN OF THE CITY; PROVIDING AN EFFECTIVE DATE; AND FOR OTHER PURPOSES.

-Approve Ordinance No. 5096-24 a rezoning to change the Zoning designation of approximately ±11.02 acres located at 3801 Georgia Avenue from Multifamily High Density (MF32) Residential to Residential Planned Development (RPD).
-This motion is based upon the application submitted, the staff report, factual testimony, the recommendation of the Planning Board, and the finding that the request complies with the

-Comprehensive Plan and the standards in Section 94-32 of the City's Zoning and Land Development Regulations.
+Approve Ordinance No. 5096-24 at First Reading (and schedule Second Reading for May 13, 2024) for a rezoning to change the Zoning designation of approximately ±11.02 acres located at 3801 Georgia Avenue from Multifamily High Density (MF32) Residential to Residential Planned Development (RPD).
+This motion is based upon the application submitted, the staff report, factual testimony, the recommendation of the Planning Board, and the finding that the request complies with the Comprehensive Plan and the standards in Section 94-32 of the City's Zoning and Land Development Regulations.